marota/Oracle4Grid/docs/DESCRIPTION.rst

 * **6 - Trajectory replay in real game rules conditions** The best path is played by an OracleAgent, with a possible new set of game rules.
 It warns the user if these game rules lead to game over or diverging timesteps (if the expected cumulated reward is not matched)

 All along this process, some objects are serialized if you chose debug=1.
-This will be detailed in section **Indicators**
+This will be detailed in section **Output structure in debug mode**

 Process detailed implementation
 ================================